President & CEO

 Senior Director, Marketing

-Prior to joining Fight For Children, Ms. Miler worked for several national marketing agencies where she was responsible for leading business development, client strategy, and experiential marketing.
-Ms. Miler has worked with top Fortune 100 companies across multiple industries including consumer packaged goods, sports and entertainment.
+Prior to joining Fight For Children, Michelle worked for several national marketing agencies where she was responsible for leading business development, client strategy, and experiential marketing.
+Michelle has worked with top Fortune 100 companies across multiple industries including consumer packaged goods, sports and entertainment.

 Early Childhood Education Specialist